LicenseKit/website/pages/licenses/code.md

 description: LicenseKit lets you define licenses with code.
 ---

-Code-based licenses are a great alternative to bundle your licenses within your software's source code.
-The license information is compiled together with the source code.
+Code-based licenses is a great alternative when you want to bundle licenses with your product.
+The license information is compiled into the binary and can be validated even when offline.

-LicenseKit licenses lets you define customer information and many license properties like tier, activation and expiration date, supported platforms, included features, and much more.
-You can also define completely custom fields if you need to.
+LicenseKit licenses lets you define customer information and license information like tier, activation and expiration date, supported platforms, included features, and much more.

+Code-based licenses require new versions of your software to add and remove licenses and update the information of already released licenses.

+You can choose if a license should expire on its expiration date, or if you want your customer to be able to keep using it in all versions it is active in.